keras-team/keras-io/guides/md/keras_cv/object_detection_keras_cv.md

 ```
 </div>

 ![png](/img/guides/object_detection_keras_cv/object_detection_keras_cv_16_1.png)

 In order to support easy this easy and intuitive inference workflow, KerasCV
-perform non-max suppression inside of the `RetinaNet` class.
+performs non-max suppression inside of the `RetinaNet` class.
 Non-max suppression is a traditional computing algorithm that solves the problem
 of a model detecting multiple boxes for the same object.